dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 wraps the API).
 More information on setting up SendGrid can be found [here](../Resources/WebServices/sendgrid.md).

 Assignment repositories will be hosted in GitHub Classroom.

-Note: for this assignment, you do not have to use a database.
-You can choose to store patient information using in-memory data structures like python lists and dictionaries.
+See the assignment in Sakai for the link to create a repository.

 ## Server Specifications